Scripture: John 15:12-17

 12 "This is my commandment, that you love one another as I have loved you.
 13 Greater love has no man than this, that a man lay down his life for his friends.
 14 You are my friends if you do what I command you.
 15 No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends, for all that I have heard from my Father I have made known to you.
 16 You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide; so that whatever you ask the Father in my name, he may give it to you.
 17 This I command you, to love one another.

-Meditation: What is the greatest act of love – of self-giving for the sake of another?
-Jesus defines friendship – the mutual bond of trust and affection which people have for one another – as the willingness to give totally of oneself – even to the point of laying down one's life for the sake of others.
+Meditation: What is the greatest act of love which one can give for the sake of another?
+Jesus defines friendship - the mutual bond of trust and affection which people choose to have for one another - as the willingness to give totally of oneself - even to the point of laying down one's life for a friend.
 How is such love possible or even desireable?
 God made us in love for love.
 That is our reason for being, our purpose for living, and our goal in dying.
-God is love and everything he does flows from his love for us.
-He loved us so much – far beyond what we could ever expect or deserve – through the offering of his beloved Son, the Lord Jesus Christ who gave his life as the atoning sacrifice for our sins.
-God the Father willingly gave up his Son so that we might become his beloved sons and daughters, his adopted children (Romans 8:14-17).

 The Lord Jesus tells us that he is our friend and he loves us whole-heartedly and unconditionally.
 He wants us to love one another just as he loves us, whole-heartedly and without reserve.
 His love fills our hearts and transforms our minds and frees us to give ourselves in loving service to others.
 If we open our hearts to his love and obey his command to love our neighbor, then we will bear much fruit in our lives, fruit that will last for eternity.
 Do you wish to be fruitful and to abound in the love of God?